 On January 16, 2018, Governor-Elect, Phil Murphy, will be sworn in as New Jersey’s new Governor.
 As is customary with political changes, his priorities will differ from the current administration.
 After eight (8) years of Governor Christie, a Republican, Phil Murphy is certain to bring about sweeping changes to government agencies, including New Jersey’s Department of Labor.
 The Department of Labor will likely see an increase in resources to enforce existing law and perhaps new legislation in the areas of wage & hour, temporary disability and unemployment.
-Employers should anticipate a crack-down on enforcement and investigations seeking to ferret out alleged violations of these laws.
+Employers should anticipate a crack-down on enforcement and investigations seeking to ferret out alleged violations of these laws – specifically with regard to the Prevailing Wage Act.

 In New Jersey, prevailing wages must be paid when there is a contract between a public body and a contractor to perform certain “public works” projects.
 Prevailing wages must be paid to workers when the public works contract for a municipality exceeds $15,444 and $2,000 for any other public contract, including boards of education and public utilities.
 Failure to pay prevailing wages may result in fines, penalties, the payment of unpaid wages and debarment.
 If debarred, a contractor will not be permitted to bid on or perform public work for a period of three years.